We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’ve heard that some tea bags contain microplastics, you might feel a little alarmed by the thought of drinking bagged tea.

-Many tea brands have shifted to newer, biodegradable tea bags, or are in the process of doing so.
+Many tea brands have shifted to newer, biodegradable tea bags, or they’re in the process of doing so.
 For the time being, experts still consider tea bags safe to use, so you don’t need to completely avoid bagged tea.

 That said, many people prefer the taste of loose tea steeped in a teapot rather than directly in the mug.
 Tea bags can be convenient, but loose tea also helps reduce packaging waste.